 Sometimes people don’t believe me when, around 11am in the middle of some crazy physical activity, it comes up that I haven’t yet eaten anything.
 I usually ask them why they think they must eat every waking hour?
 Why is “breakfast the most important meal of the day”?
 Why do you eat what you generally eat?
 And then I ask them to consider looking into the notions they have about nutrition…

-(Part 12 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 12 of 14 in series, John Briffa's "A Good Look at Good Health")

 When I started experimenting with intermittent fasting a year or so ago, it occurred to me that my previous beliefs about our ‘need’ to eat three times a day were just wide of the mark for me and, as it turns out, a lot of other people now.
 I now encourage a much more fluid approach based on the two guidelines above.
 One thing it’s done for me and others is to liberate us from the supposed need to eat by the clock.
 The benefits can be huge.
 In general, taking a more fluid approach seems to lead to people eating less, having more time, and being less preoccupied with food.
 These are usually big pluses for people.

-(Part 13 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 13 of 14 in series, John Briffa's "A Good Look at Good Health")